-This brings us to Bluebird by American Express, the reloadable prepaid card that lets you shop, pay bills, and deposit cash — without a checking account.
+In my Bluebird by American Express review, we’ll evaluate the reloadable prepaid card that lets you shop, pay bills, and deposit cash — without a checking account.

 What is Bluebird by American Express?

-Bluebird is a fintech company that’s owned by InComm, a financial institution based out of Atlanta.
-On top of its prepaid debit card, Bluebird also offers an FDIC-insured bank account through its partnership with MetaBank.
+Bluebird is a fintech company owned by InComm, a financial institution based in Atlanta.
+In addition to its prepaid debit card, Bluebird also offers an FDIC-insured bank account through its partnership with MetaBank.

-In this post, I’ll focus on the Bluebird by American Express prepaid debit account so we can see how it stacks up against other prepaid debit options.
+In this Bluebird by American Express review, I’ll focus on the Bluebird by American Express prepaid debit account to see how it compares to other prepaid debit cards.

 Bluebird by American Express Features